prisect/prisect/README.md

 ## projects
 projects you *have* to checkout
-- [Audit](https://auditplay.net/): The first opensource casino network, built on zero-knowledge.
+- [Audit Network](https://auditplay.net/): The first opensource casino network, built on zero-knowledge.
 Online gambling, redefined.
 - [VastSuite](https://vastsuite.com/): For the work that needs no name.
 Built on user privacy, based on zero knowledge.
 A lightweight suite of apps, private by design.
 - [DAVP](https://github.com/davpfoundation/davp): Decentralized Asset Verification Protocol
 - [DimaNet](https://github.com/prisect/dimanet): Just a bad integration of AI